 KB: I want to teach kids the game.
 I think a lot of kids need to learn the fundamentals of the game.
 I’ve been going to a lot of AAU tournaments and just watching the kids play.
 Not everyone can be Allen Iverson or Steph Curry, but every player can make an impact if they learn the fundamentals.
 Some of the kids can’t dribble with their off hand.
 That’s what I want to do eventually – just go back to the basics and teach kids at the middle school or high school level.

-Longform, Featured, Top, Boris Diaw, Chris Whitney, Dwight Howard, Gary Payton, Hakim Warrick, Jason Williams, Kevin Garnett, Kobe Bryant, Kwame Brown, LeBron James, Mahmoud Abdul-Rauf, Michael Jordan, Phil Jackson, Rashard Lewis, Rasheed Wallace, Stephen Jackson, Charlotte Hornets, Detroit Pistons, Golden State Warriors, Los Angeles Lakers, Memphis Grizzlies, Philadelphia 76ers, Washington Wizards
+Longform, Top, Boris Diaw, Chris Whitney, Dwight Howard, Gary Payton, Hakim Warrick, Jason Williams, Kevin Garnett, Kobe Bryant, Kwame Brown, LeBron James, Mahmoud Abdul-Rauf, Michael Jordan, Phil Jackson, Rashard Lewis, Rasheed Wallace, Stephen Jackson, Charlotte Hornets, Detroit Pistons, Golden State Warriors, Los Angeles Lakers, Memphis Grizzlies, Philadelphia 76ers, Washington Wizards